Skip to main content

 Lists, Tuples, ... and Strings

 We have covered various types (int, float, str, bool) up to now.
 And we have used variables to store and access objects of these types.
-But there is a weakness in out ability to hold information.
+But there is a weakness in our ability to hold information.
 We don't have a good way to hold, say, 100 ints.
 And wanting to take an average of 100 numbers is not an unreasonable goal.

 Lists